Michael Bay

 Michael Benjamin Bay (born February 17, 1965) is an American film director and producer.
 He is best known for making big-budget high-concept action films with fast cutting, stylistic cinematography and visuals, and extensive use of special effects, including frequent depictions of explosions.
-The films he has directed include Bad Boys (1995) and its sequel Bad Boys II (2003), The Rock (1996), Armageddon (1998), Pearl Harbor (2001), the first five films in the Transformers film series, 13 Hours: The Secret Soldiers of Benghazi (2016), 6 Underground (2019), and Ambulance (2022).
-His films have grossed over worldwide, making him the fifth-most commercially successful director in history.
+The films he has directed include Bad Boys (1995) and its sequel Bad Boys II (2003), The Rock (1996), Armageddon (1998), Pearl Harbor (2001), the first five films in the Transformers film series, 13 Hours: The Secret Soldiers of Benghazi (2016) and Ambulance (2022).
+Armageddon and Pearl Harbor each received four Academy Award nominations, the latter winning for Best Sound Editing.
+His films have grossed over US$6.6 billion worldwide, making him the sixth-most commercially successful director in history.